sahilbahl/NeoShop/README.md

 # NeoShop

-A decentralised MarketPlace build on the NEO blockchain where people can buy and list items using Neo.
+A decentralised MarketPlace build on the NEO blockchain where people can buy and sell products using Neo.

 This decentralised marketplace POC currently supports the folowing features
-- List an Item
+- Sell a product
-- Buy an Item
+- Buy a product
 - View Current Unsold Listings
 - Edit Listings
 - Delete Listings